ed963/smooth_image_arc/README.md

 ![](examples/quick_example.png)

-More examples can be found in the `examples` directory.
+See the `examples` directory for more usage examples.

 ### License